Harmony Works - Developing a heritage asset for a new home for music education

 • The Department of Music is engaged with Harmony Works to determine future collaboration opportunities such as student’s utilising the space and potential daytime/weekday occupancy.

-• The Department of Civil and Structural Engineering, is using the Harmony Works project as a case study for Creative Re-use of Heritage Buildings.
+• The School of Mechanical, Aerospace and Civil Engineering, is using the Harmony Works project as a case study for Creative Re-use of Heritage Buildings.

-• The University’s Head of Cultural Engagement sits on the Sheffield Music Academy Board to support the Harmony Works project developments
+• The University’s Head of Cultural Engagement also sits on the Sheffield Music Academy Board to support the Harmony Works project developments.

 Why Harmony Works is important to the University of Sheffield?